lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 ## Next Steps

-Now that I've recovered from manic certification study, whatever shall I do next?
-I waffled between self-appointed thought leader, starting a [Chris Gaines](https://en.wikipedia.org/wiki/Chris_Gaines) cover band, or [Cryptozoology](https://en.wikipedia.org/wiki/Cryptozoology), but ultimately decided on three specific goals for the next few months.
+What now?
+After some consideration that involved [falconry](https://en.wikipedia.org/wiki/Falconry), [Cryptozoology](https://en.wikipedia.org/wiki/Cryptozoology), or starting a [Chris Gaines](https://en.wikipedia.org/wiki/Chris_Gaines) cover band, I have zeroed in on three specific goals for the next few months.

 One, renew my [Microsoft Certified: Power BI Data Analyst Associate](https://learn.microsoft.com/en-us/credentials/certifications/power-bi-data-analyst-associate/) certification.
 I will always be a data person at heart, and I still get a thrill out of building good data models, shaping data with Power Query, writing [DAX](https://learn.microsoft.com/en-us/dax/) measures, and seeing it all come together in reports and dashboards.
 The new Microsoft renewal process is easy; passing an online assessment will renew my certification for another year.
 I’ll get to go through the renewal process a lot next year!